1967 Milwaukee riot: July 30

 The day of Sunday, July 30 was calm, but rumors spread and tensions grew.

 A large crowd gathered that evening on 3rd Street.
 It is not clear what event started the outbreak, but at least one story circulated that police had assaulted a young boy.
 Squire Austin, who was at a civil rights rally, recalled, "The rumor we got ... was that police had beaten up a kid pretty bad over on Third and Walnut ... that's when the looting and firebombing started."

-By 10:00 PM a crowd of 300 were throwing missiles at stores owned by white residents, starting fires, and looting.
+By 10:00 PM a crowd of 300 were throwing projectiles at stores owned by white residents, starting fires, and looting.
 The police reacted with violence, and the mob reacted in turn.
 More fights broke out around 3rd Street, and shootings were reported on Center Street.
 Along the area from West State street to West Burleigh street looting broke out, multiple shootings occurred, and more fires were set.

 Just prior to midnight, the mayor went to City Hall to meet with Police Chief Harold Breier.
 Reports of the first fires came in, along with reports of dispatched firefighters being assailed by stones and prevented from extinguishing them.
 The mayor requested Governor Warren Knowles notify the Wisconsin National Guard to be on standby.